 1] Turn Off Lights

 If you watch online videos frequently, this add-on is just for you.
 Just a click on the lamp button with bring an automatic focus on the video you are watching and the rest of the page will fade dark.
 Click on the lamp button again and you will return back to normal.
-The add-on further includes an option to turn on/off the fade-in and fade-out effects.
-This add-on supports various image sites and video sites like Flickr, Picasa, YouTube, HTML5 Video and many more.
+The add-on also includes an option to enable or disable the fade-in and fade-out effects.
+This add-on supports various image and video sites, including Flickr, Picasa, YouTube, and HTML5 video, among others.
 Get it here.

 2] BugMeNot Opera Extension